3dWindow Tutorial - Basics

 For example: changing a window to a high details setting without selecting it first, will not activate the required button so it will remain grey.
 Only the top row buttons will give you the possibility to set general preferences for the plugin or for project specific attributes, regardless the state of the model.

-One specific difference of using this ‘place tool’ compared to the ‘Create a new frame’ button (next to it and explained in detail later) is that all these frames are clones.
-So if you change the color, measurements or level of detail of one, you will change all of them in your project.
+One specific difference of using this ‘place tool’ compared to the ‘Create a new frame’ button (next to it in the toolbar and explained in detail later) is that all these frames are clones.
+So if you change the color, measurements or level of detail of one, you will automatically change all of them in your project.

 We assume that most of the users will draw faces or area's with specific dimensions first and then start to create frames, doors and windows.
 So that is how we will continue.

-Select the area you want to create a frame:
+Select the area you want to change into a frame:

-The ‘create a new frame’ button activates when the selection has been made (second row, second icon).
+The ‘create a new frame’ button activates immediately whenever a selection has been made (second row, second icon in the toolbar).

-Click the icon and accept default values for now (or change them if you like).
-It will automatically use your set specifications from the preferences.
+Click this buton and accept default values for now (or change them if you like).
+It will automatically use your set specifications from the general preferences.

-Another example; now for a window frame with more rails and stiles.
+Another example; now for a window frame containing more rails and stiles.

-It already does like a nice window but remember it is only the frame!
+It already looks like a nice window but remember it is only the frame!

-Now, let’s continue to step 2: Adding a filling (a door) to the frame.
+Now, let’s continue to step 2: Adding a filling (a door/window/or user component) to the frame.